tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 This will mean we will need to refactor our code to remove the login and registration functionality we previously created.
 From there, we will then work through setting up and configuring Rango and our wider `tango_with_django_project` codebase to make use of the `django-registration-redux` application.
 This chapter also will provide you with some experience of using external Django apps and will show you how easy it is to plug them into your project.

 ## Setting up Django Registration Redux
 First, we need to install `django-registration-redux` version `2.2` into your development environment using `pip`.
 Issue the following command at your terminal/Command Prompt.
+Ensure your virtual environment is activated!

 {lang="text",linenos=off}
 	$ pip install -U django-registration-redux==2.2